DevSecNinja/GuestConfigurationProject/README.md

 [PowerShell Gallery](https://powershellgallery.com).
 This is easiest to do from PowerShell.

-> This tool has only been tested on PowerShell 7 preview
+> This tool has only been tested on PowerShell 7

 ```powershell
 Install-Module GuestConfigurationProject -repository PSGallery -force